driedwater/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 | T | T | T | F  |   F    |   F    |         F          |     F        |

 c.
 You will pass the course if you did not miss the exam or missed the exam due to having having COVID-19
+Ans: either have coccid and miss or do not miss and pass

 |$p$|$q$|$r$|$¬q$|$p ∧ q$|$¬q ∧ r$|$(p ∧ q) ∨ (¬q ∧ r)$|
 |---|---|---|----|-------|--------|--------------------|